mistrysontu/hello-world/README.md

 # hello-world
 Learning Git.
-This is my fisrt writig in Git.
+This is my first writig in Git.
 I'm excited to learn Git.